powercord-org/documentation/2-plugin-api/5-settings.md

 a max length by specifying an integer in the brackets (e.g.: `string[3]`).

 [Validation rules](#data-validation) will be ran for each entry individually by default.
-You can request the entire array by setting the `validateBulk` property on the setting entry object to true.
+You can request the entire array by setting the `validateBulk` property on the verification rule object to `true`.

 #### Categories
 The type `category` is a specific type of field that allows you to have a collapsible category in your settings UI,